-Vulnerability of Pacific Island Country Hospitals: Critical Infrastructure that must be Addressed
+Vulnerability of Pacific Island Country Hospitals: Critical Infrastructure that must be Addressed (revised 12/19/23)

 Dr. Eileen Natuzzi, MD, MPH, has worked on health capacity building in the Solomon Islands for 18 years.
 She is Solomon Island's cocoordinator for the Australia New Zealand Gastrointestinal International Training Association (ANZGITA) and is a visiting staff member at the National Referral Hospital (NRH) in Honiara, Guadalcanal.
 Dr. Natuzzi is an affiliate of the Center for Australian, New Zealand and Pacific Studies.